 Black Psychology Perspectives

-Black psychology works with black people’s human nature and behavior, also known as the African people.
+Black psychology examines the human nature and behavior of black people, also known as African people.
 There are many standpoints of black psychology that black psychologists use to define and understand black people’s human nature.
 Now, we’re mentioning some of the black psychology perspectives below:

-• Using traditional empirical methods, black psychology diminishes previous views over black Americans and creates a racial and cultural model to preview black Americans’ cultural strengths and limitations.
+- Using traditional empirical methods, black psychology diminishes previous views of black Americans and creates a racial and cultural model to preview black Americans’ cultural strengths and limitations.

-• Black psychology is also concerned with understanding the human nature of black people using African philosophical values, even going beyond oppressive social contexts.
+- Black psychology is also concerned with understanding the human nature of black people through African philosophical values, even in oppressive social contexts.

-• Traditional empirical methods of understanding human nature, like studying the feelings and emotions and cognitive processes of self-knowledge and self-realization, play big roles in understanding black psychology.
+- Traditional empirical methods of understanding human nature, such as studying feelings, emotions and cognitive processes related to self-knowledge and self-realization, play a significant role in understanding black psychology.

-• Through systematic research and studies, black psychologists use African-black psychology models to understand black Americans’ behavior and nature.
+- Through systematic research and studies, black psychologists use African-American psychology models to understand black Americans’ behavior and nature.
 Black families, black education, and black identity are examples of these models that black psychologists use for their research.

 Black Identity